Kubo and the Two Strings: Voice cast

+The villagers are portrayed by Aaron Aoki, Luke Donaldson, Michael Sun Lee, Cary Y. Mizobe, Rachel Morihiro, Thomas Isao Morinaka, Saemi Nakamura, Zachary Alexander Rice, and Mariel Sheets.

 Production

 Development

-Announced by the stop-motion animation studio Laika in December 2014, the project is the directorial debut of Laika's CEO Travis Knight.
+Kubo and the Two Strings was announced by the stop-motion animation studio Laika in December 2014, and is the directorial debut of Laika's CEO Travis Knight.
 Laika's production designer Shannon Tindle pitched the story to Knight as a "stop-motion samurai epic".
 Although the studio had never ventured into the genre before, Knight was enthusiastic about the project; owing partly his affinity towards both the "epic fantasy" genre as well as Japanese culture in general.

 The art took inspiration from such Japanese media as ink wash painting and origami among others.
-A particular influence came from the ukiyo-e woodblock style, with Laika intending to make the entire film "to look and feel as if it's a moving woodblock print" Assistance came from 3D printing firm Stratasys who allowed Laika to use their newest technologies in exchange for feedback on them.
-Knight mentioned that the story for the film was partly inspired by works of Japanese animator Hayao Miyazaki.
+A particular influence came from the ukiyo-e woodblock printing style, with Laika intending to make the entire film "to look and feel as if it's a moving woodblock print" A second major influence on the film included the works of Kiyoshi Saito, who was a 20th-century Japanese graphic artist.
+Assistance came from 3D printing firm Stratasys who allowed Laika to use their newest technologies in exchange for feedback on them.
+Knight mentioned that the story for the film was partly inspired by works of Japanese animator Hayao Miyazaki and filmmaker Akira Kurosawa.

+The art of Kiyoshi Saito was a strong influence on the style of the animation.
+In an interview, director Travis Knight described Saito's work as being the "touchstone" and the "one key visual artist" that inspired the film.
+Knight also describes being profoundly affected by the artist's interest in both eastern and western art styles and fusing them together in his works.
+This artist's combination of different styles across cultures inspired Knight and his film crew in the creation of Kubo and the Two Strings.

-For the Skeleton monster the team created a giant 16 ft, 400 lb puppet, which Laika claims is the record holder for largest stop-motion puppet.
+For the giant skeleton, the team created a giant 16 ft, 400 lb puppet, which Laika claims is the record holder for largest stop-motion puppet.
 The idea to make such a massive puppet was born out of a fear that individual smaller parts (meant to represent the larger monster) would not work well on screen interacting with the other puppets.
 The resulting puppet was built in two parts which were then attached together by magnets.
-For movement Laika had to design a robot to easily manipulate it.
-The team at one point purchased an industrial robot from eBay but found that it would not work with their setup.
+For movement, Laika had to design a robot to easily manipulate it.
+The team at one point purchased an industrial robot from eBay, but found that it would not work with their setup.

 A small portion of the production was released on YouTube.